bitrix24/b24restdocs/api-reference/sale/data-types.md

 || **canceled**
 [`string`](../data-types.md) | Deprecated.
 Use the shipment status.

-Indicator of whether the shipment is canceled.
+Indicator of whether the shipment has been canceled.

 Possible values:
 - `Y` — yes